Photographers in North America for Family, Vacation, Birth

 I’m a salty New Englander with a strong drive to photograph families who embrace ALL the moments in life, not just the smile pretty for the camera ones we're so used to seeing on our Instagram feeds.
-It's a pure joy being able to show families that the messy, crazy things that happen in their daily life truly are worthy of documenting and preserving.
+It's pure joy to show families that the messy, crazy, unpredictable, and seemingly mundane moments that happen in their daily life truly are worthy of documenting and preserving.
 My own everyday ordinary is typically loud, chaotic, and punctuated by strong coffee (and some creative cursing) due to the 3 kids my husband and I are attempting to raise into decent humans.
 They drive us totally crazy most days, and I'm pretty sure they're going to start an underground fight club, but we're much more interesting because of them.
 Trust me.
 I enjoy inappropriate shenanigans, deep belly laughter, and whiskey.
 I have a slight font addiction and a serious fascination with sharks.
 I am moved by live music, handwritten notes, and a properly strung sentence (don’t get me started on knowing the difference between your and you’re).
 I am very afraid of clowns and animals dressed as people.
 I’ve made a ton of mistakes in my life but won't allow the word "regret" in my lexicon.
 Above all, there is nothing more important to me than family: the one I came from, and the one I made.
 My photography has been featured in publications such as Falmouth Magazine, Cape Cod Magazine, Boston Globe Magazine, Spectrum Inspired Magazine, and numerous other online blogs and editorials.

 Julie's fascination with photography started early.
 Hanging in her family home were two side-by-side portraits: one of her sister, perfectly coiffed and surrounded by carefully arranged stuffed animals; and one of Julie, tangled hair, one sock falling down and struggling to put on a pair of shoes.
 Julie passed those photos every day until the idea that people and character should be in photographs was as second nature as bee-bopping to ’80s music.
 Fast-forward fifteen years and you will meet a self-made, successful, award-winning artists who, despite her interest in all visual mediums, has devoted herself exclusively to candid moment driven photojournalistic photography in Key West, Florida.
 Below the bubbly surface that will charm, is a serious professional and incredible artist.